nkumar43212/e2_app/README.md

 * 3. src/infra --- commonly used one time basic infra code
 * 4. src/shared --- specific to E2 for now

+# Client curl commands to add/delete Network Element and ConnLink:
+* Sample example: ./client.sh <host_ip> <host_port>
+  if host_ip and host_port is not provided, default = localhost, 10001